Quantco/ui-actions/README.md

 - `type`: type of change (major, minor, patch, pre-release)
 - `changes`: array of changes (see below)
 - `changedFiles`: categorized list of changed files (see below)
+- `commitBase`: commit SHA of the base commit (previous head before pushing / merging new commits)
+- `commitHead`: commit SHA of the head commit
+- `json`: stringified JSON object with all the above properties

 > `oldVersion`, `newVersion` and `type` are only available if `changed` is "true".